Redwire: Made In Space, Inc.

 Based in Jacksonville, Florida, Made In Space specializes in the development and manufacturing of three-dimensional printers for use in microgravity.
-Founded in August 2010 by Aaron Kemmer, Jason Dunn, Mike Chen, and Michael Snyder, Made in Space has a general focus on manufacturing technologies that support exploration, national security, and sustainable space settlement.
+The company was founded in August 2010 by Aaron Kemmer, Jason Dunn, Mike Chen, and Michael Snyder.
+Made in Space has a general focus on manufacturing technologies that support exploration, national security, and sustainable space settlement.

 Oakman Aerospace

 Based in Littleton, Colorado, Oakman Aerospace, Inc. was co-founded by Stanley Oakman Kennedy, Jr., Maureen S. O’Brien, and Stanley Oakman Kennedy, Sr. in July 2012.
 The Littleton facility has approximately 11,300 square feet of test laboratory and office space, which includes 1,000 square feet of engineering laboratory space, several test areas, and modular test stations.
 OAI has the capability and capacity to simultaneously design, assemble, integrate, and test programs or perform multiple technology test and evaluation efforts.
-The assembly and test laboratories are equipped with regularly calibrated measuring and test equipment.
-The laboratories have six independent workstations equipped with modern assembly equipment and tools.
-The facility is in full compliance with all OSHA and State safety requirements.
 OAI laboratory space has the ability to host flight components using clean room level laminar flow benches with individual temperature and humidity controls.
 Oakman is building a satellite ground station with 5.5 m dish at Chippewa County International Airport.

 Roccor

 Based in Longmont, Colorado, Roccor is a manufacturer of solar panels, antennas, and deployable booms.
 Launched on May 5, 2010, by founder Will Francis, its acquisition by Redwire was announced on October 29, 2020.

-Roccor was an 80-person company at the time of acquisition.
+QinetiQ Space NV

+In October 2022, Redwire acquired Belgium-based satellite design and development company QinetiQ Space NV for £28m.
+Prior to the acquisition, QinetiQ Space NV had worked with civil and commercial space agency's such as the European Space Agency (ESA) and the Belgian Science Policy Office (BELSPO).